dgplug/newsletter/issues/0006/issue_0006.md

 ### Blogging can be art
 Writing is a skill that can be practiced to a high art.
 A well written blog post is a good read, regardless of which topic it is about.
 As with every skill, practice makes perfect.

 Jason Braganza did the dgplug [read the docs][link:on_blogging] section on blogging with detailed deliberation and guidance on the whys and hows of blogging.
+If you are new to blogging or writing in general, you’ll [find it ***very useful***][link:on_blogging]!

 Some additional resources can be found here:

 - [Mario Jason Braganza - A Transcript of Seth Godin’s Akimbo Episode on Blogging][dgplug planet_0]: Seth Godin is a famous writer and blogger.
 This blog post is a transcript of an Akimbo podcast, where Seth talks about blogging as medium to say what you feel you need to say, and how to reach the audience.
 - [Mario Jason Braganza - Writing Day 33 - Akimbo][dgplug planet_6]: Akimbo is a podcast project by Seth Godin.
 Don't know yet?
 Jason at least is super excited about it, read to find out why.